AI Strategy

 By the end of Week 4, the automation is handling 100% of routine cases, with complex scenarios flagged for human review.

-A Kenilworth investment advisory firm followed this process exactly when automating their quarterly client reporting workflow.
-The manual process involved pulling performance data from three different systems, formatting it into standardized templates, and generating 40-page reports for each client.
+Picture an investment advisory firm applying this process to its quarterly client reporting workflow.
+The manual process involves pulling performance data from three different systems, formatting it into standardized templates, and generating long reports for each client.

-Week 1-2: Built the automation using historical data from previous quarters.
-Tested with 20 different client scenarios.
-The AI correctly formatted reports, pulled accurate performance numbers, and flagged accounts with unusual activity.
+Weeks 1 and 2: Build the automation using historical data from previous quarters.
+Test it against many different client scenarios.
+A well-built workflow formats reports correctly, pulls accurate performance numbers, and flags accounts with unusual activity.

-Week 3: Ran the automation in parallel with their existing quarterly process.
-The AI produced identical results to human-generated reports 94% of the time.
-The 6% difference was primarily formatting preferences and edge cases involving alternative investments.
+Week 3: Run the automation in parallel with the existing quarterly process.
+Expect it to match human-generated reports the large majority of the time, with the differences concentrated in formatting preferences and edge cases like alternative investments.

-Week 4: Deployed gradually, starting with their 25 simplest client accounts.
-Monitored for accuracy issues.
-Scaled to full deployment once confidence was established.
-The quarterly reporting process now takes 3 hours instead of 16, with higher consistency across all client reports.
+Week 4: Deploy gradually, starting with the simplest client accounts.
+Monitor for accuracy issues.
+Scale to full deployment once confidence is established.
+Done well, quarterly reporting goes from a multi-day slog to a few hours, with more consistency across reports.

 The parallel processing phase is crucial and often skipped.
 NIST cybersecurity frameworks recommend this approach for any system that processes sensitive business data.
 You're essentially running a controlled experiment where failure costs nothing but success saves everything.